-Although Sendle doesn’t offer an express shipping service, most packages are delivered within 1–3 business days.
-Sendle makes it easy for even low-volume e-commerce businesses to use its shipping, as it offers free integrations with Shopify, eBay, and Etsy.
-Plus, free integrations to Amazon and WooCommerce are in the works (as of December 2020).
+Although Sendle doesn’t offer an express shipping service, most packages are delivered within 1–4 business days.
+Sendle makes it easy for even low-volume e-commerce businesses to use its shipping, as it offers free integrations with Shopify, eBay, WooCommerce, and Etsy.

 Additionally, Sendle achieved certification as a B Corporation, which signifies Sendle’s commitment to serving the good of the world.
 In fact, shipping with Sendle is 100% carbon neutral.